BibleTools

 Romans 1:7

-Notice that in both verses the verb form "to be" appears: in verse 1, "called to be an apostle," and in verse 7, "called to be saints."
+Notice that in both verses the verb form "to be" appears in the King James Version: in verse 1, "called to be an apostle," and in verse 7, "called to be saints."
 Neither "to be" is in the Greek text.
 While their insertion by the translators is not entirely wrong, they tend to give a misleading impression that can easily result in misunderstanding.

 "To be" can give a person the impression of something resulting in the future or of something that must be earned.
 The Greek, however, does not imply either.
 In verse 1, Paul is clearly saying that his apostleship coincided with or was simultaneous with his calling!
 Acts 9:15-16 emphatically proves this.
 God had already determined what Paul would do at the time He called him.
 The same is true of our sainthood.
 The beloved of God are saints, and He loved us when He called us.
 He did not wait until later to begin loving us.
 In the same way, our sainthood began at our calling because God was already setting us apart.